markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 ./BUILD_PATH/chip-tool tests <test_name>
 ```
 where:
--   *<test_name>* is the name of a partiular test
+-   *<test_name>* is the name of a particular test

 ### Parsing the setup payload
 `chip-tool` offers a utility for parsing the Matter onboarding setup payload to the human readable form.
-The payload may be printed e.g. on the device console during bootup.
+The payload may be printed e.g. on the device console during boot-up.

 To parse a setup code use the `payload` command with `parse-setup-payload` sub-command: